 What You Can Do

 Keep learning about reptiles!
 Keep informed about what is happening with these remarkable creatures.
-And consider making a donation to TBG or other organizations that are working on the front lines to gain knowledge of their unique biology.
+And consider getting involved with TBG or other organizations that are working on the front lines to gain knowledge of their unique biology.